The Assumption That Misses the Point

 • Chronic back and shoulder pain

-• Tight hips and nerve pain for limited movement
+• Tight hips from limited movement

-It's not dramatic.
+It is not dramatic.

-Different work leaves different marks—but they still leave marks.
+Different work leaves different marks, but they still leave marks.

-It waas math.
+It was practical math.

 Presence Has Value Too

-Sometimes it's measured by:
+Sometimes hard work is measured by:

 • Being available